 Geeta became an animal rights activist, joined Friendicoes SECA (Society for the Eradication of Cruelty to Animals), an animal rescue and welfare non-profit, and went on to become Vice-President of Friendicoes SECA.

-Friendicoes SECA also runs five municipal corporation hospitals for spaying, neutering, and vaccinating stray dogs in Delhi and Gurgaon, to control stray populations of animals in a humane and scientific way.
+Friendicoes SECA also runs five municipal corporation hospitals for spaying, neutering, and vaccinating stray dogs in Delhi and Gurgaon, to control stray populations of animals humanely and scientifically.

 The Wildlife SOS Story